+Ideally, structured parking would be developed as part of a larger development project that includes the types of land uses the Wilsonville community desires.
 Alternatively, a developer could pay a fee-in-lieu of providing a certain percentage of parking spaces.
-These funds would be used to pay for a portion of a standalone garage, to be constructed at a later time, or for a number of spaces within another building's parking garage.
-Other communities like Lake Oswego have used urban renewal funds to pay for all or a portion of the cost of to provide structured parking within mixed-use projects.
+These funds would be used to pay for a portion of a standalone garage to be constructed at a later time or for a number of spaces within another building's parking garage.

 While the City could construct a parking garage as a publicly funded project, it is difficult to identify a location (particularly since the City does not own vacant land in Town Center) and build on speculation.
 Building a standalone garage will not likely attract developers to Town Center, but partnering with a developer through a public/private partnership to create a larger development that incorporates a parking structure may be a more effective and catalytic opportunity for Town Center.
-Other communities are using a similar approach.
-Rather than building speculative parking structures, cities like downtown Milwaukie and Vancouver, WA, are pooling public and private funds to provide parking for a district.
-Funding and strategies for a structure will also be evaluated specifically when PA.1 and ED.9 are implemented.
+Other communities are using a similar approach; rather than building speculative parking structures, cities like downtown Milwaukie and Vancouver, WA, are essentially pooling public and private funds to provide parking for a district.